Binge drinking and heavy alcohol consumption may damage the heart

 To take a closer look at the impact of heavy drinking, Iakunchykova and colleagues recruited 2,479 adults from northwest Russia as well as 278 patients being treated in a clinic for alcohol abuse.

 The difference between harmful and hazardous drinkers depended on the answers to three questionnaires.
-Volunteers found to have a dangerous drinking problem on two of three questionnaires were categorized as harmful drinkers, as compared to those identified on all three questionnaires, who were categorized as hazardous drinkers.
+Volunteers found to have a dangerous drinking problem on two of three questionnaires were categorised as harmful drinkers, as compared to those identified on all three questionnaires, who were categorised as hazardous drinkers.

 When the researchers looked at former drinkers and never-drinkers separately, the results didn't change.
 The same was true when they excluded people with a history of heart attack from the analysis.